dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 - Execute `initiate_system` by getting white/black address as calldata input
 - Get the game entity and piece entity created during initiate_system.
 - Check if the game is created correctly
-- Check if the Piece has pieces located in correct Square.
+- Check if the Piece has pieces located in the correct Square.

 ## Unit Tests